ketpic/ketcindy/forWindows/ReadmeWinE.txt

-Install of KeTCindy(Win)       Modified : Dec.
-9th  2017
+Install of KeTCindy(Win)       Modified : Mar.
+27th  2018

   Rem) If you have installed softwares,
                 * Execute only the following 4).